 A Sore Tongue can be really annoying and sometimes very painful - And I know from personal experience!
 I accidently bit the side of my tongue quite badly a few years ago, and I STILL have a small swollen area and occasional tongue pain in that area.

 At the time, I had a really sore tongue for about a week.
 Although I am a dentist myself, I was worried enough to go see a specialist about it!
 Fortunately I didn't need any treatment, but the specialist was impressed with my attempt to chew a piece out of my tongue.
 Definitely NOT recommended.

 Enough of me.
 A sore tongue can have MANY possible causes, and biting your tongue is just one of them!
-Here's a list of all the possibilities, with the most common causes coming up first:
+Here's a list of EIGHT possibilities, with the most common causes coming up first:

 Get your dentist to check it, and he'll probably polish down the sharp edge a bit.

 - A sharp denture edge is very similar to a sharp tooth cusp.
 Get the denture smoothed down.